-JOHN SANDER, VICE PRESIDENT OF TECHNOLOGY, LUBRICATION ENGINEERS, INC., USA, TELLS HOW THIS OFTEN OVERLOOKED PURCHASING DECISION CAN IMPACT ENERGY EFFICIENCY. t is a simple fact: better lubrication can lead to dramatic energy savings and an improved bottom line.
-This ought to interest any cement plant manager who is looking for ways to reduce operating costs, and is especially significant at a time when stricter government regulations are in direct contradiction to reducing costs.
+It is a simple fact: Better lubrication can lead to dramatic energy savings and an improved bottom line.
+This ought to interest any plant manager who is looking for ways to reduce operating costs, and is especially significant at a time when stricter government regulations are in direct contradiction to reducing costs.
 Lubrication reliability is the solution.
-This article describes how cement plants can use lubrication reliability best practices to reduce their energy consumption, emissions and operating costs - all at the same time.
+This paper will describe how manufacturing plants can use lubrication reliability best practices to reduce their energy consumption, emissions and operating costs - all at the same time.